List of Father of Revolutions in India 2024 PDF: Check the Indian Revolutions and Their Father List in Order

 Q. Who is the father of the golden revolution in India?

-A. Golden Revolution happened between 1991 to 2003 in India and was marked by increased productivity in the areas of horticulture, honey and fruit production.
+A. Golden Revolution happened between 1991 and 2003 in India and was marked by increased productivity in horticulture, honey and fruit production.
 Nirpakh Tutej is called the Father of the Golden Revolution because of his immense contribution to leading this imperative agricultural movement.

 Q. Who was the father of revolution in the world?